-A seizure that lasts longer than 15 minutes, is in just one part of the body, or occurs again during the same illness is not a normal febrile seizure.
+A seizure lasting longer than 15 minutes, is in just one part of the body, or occurs again during the same illness is not a normal febrile seizure.

 The health care provider may diagnose febrile seizure if the child has a grand mal seizure but does not have a history of seizure disorders (epilepsy).
 A grand mal seizure involves the entire body.
 In infants and young children, it is important to rule out other causes of a first-time seizure, especially meningitis (bacterial infection of the covering of the brain and spinal cord).

-In a typical febrile seizure, the examination usually is normal, other than symptoms of the illness causing the fever.
-Typically, the child will not need a full seizure workup, which includes an EEG, head CT, and lumbar puncture (spinal tap).
+With a typical febrile seizure, the examination usually is normal, other than symptoms of the illness causing the fever.
+Often, the child will not need a full seizure workup, which includes an EEG, head CT, and lumbar puncture (spinal tap).

 Further testing may be needed if the child: